swcarpentry/DEPRECATED-boot-camps/3b-VersionControlRemote/Readme.md

 This is the trickiest part of version control, so let's take it very carefully.

-In the UofCSCBC2012 code, you'll find a file called readme.rst.
+In the UofCSCBC2012 code, you'll find a file called Readme.md.
 This is a standard documentation file that appears rendered on the landing page for the repository in github.
 To see the rendered version, visit your fork on github,